PennCIS233/Practical-HW2/README.md

 Remark: JavaScript evolved quite a lot.
 Modern JavaScript allows much cleaner code.
 Avoid older JavaScript resources.
 Never ever use `var` but use instead `let` or `const`, as `var` can create very hard to debug issues.

-We also recommend using [VS Code](https://code.visualstudio.com/) as the IDE for JavaScript.
+We also recommend using [VS Code](https://code.visualstudio.com/) as the IDE for JavaScript and installing the [React Developer Tools
+](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en) on Chrome to simplify debugging.

 #### AlgoSDK